polca/premise/docs/extract.rst

         source_db="ecoinvent 3.7 cutoff", # <-- this is NEW.
         source_version="3.7.1", # <-- this is NEW
         key='xxxxxxxxxxxxxxxxxxxxxxxxx',
-        use_multiprocessing=True, # True by default, set to False if multiprocessing is causing troubles keep_uncertainty_data=False # False by default, set to True if you want to keep ecoinvent's uncertainty data )
+        keep_imports_uncertainty=True, # True by default, set to False to drop uncertainty in additional inventories keep_source_db_uncertainty=False # False by default, set to True if you want to keep ecoinvent's uncertainty data )

 Note that a cache of the database will be created the first time and